FrankFlorian/hordeOnLeap15.0/README.md

 Use the frontend(localhost) for building the new configuration: Go to the gear symbol select Administration->Configuration and then select the configuration for Horde(Horde (horde) 6.0.0-git).

-Stay at Gernal tab and go to Session Settings:
+Stay at the "General"-tab and scroll down to Session Settings:
 ```
 $conf[cookie][domain] = ""
 ```
-Go to database tag and fill in the following valus:
+Go to the "Database"-tab and fill in the following valus:
 ```
 $conf['sql']['phptype'] = MySQL/PDO
 $conf['sql']['username'] = horde